-Silkstone State School has a comprehensive Student Support Team in place to help the social, emotional and physical wellbeing of every student.
-In addition to the assistance provided by class teachers, we have a team whose dedicated roles are to help ensure our school is an inclusive, nurturing environment.
+Silkstone State School has a comprehensive Student Support Team in place to support the social, emotional and physical wellbeing of every student.
+In addition to class teachers, the Student Support Team helps ensure our school is an inclusive, nurturing environment.

 Students can approach any trusted school staff member at Silkstone State School to seek assistance or advice.
-If they are unable to assist they will provide guidance and help ensure the student is connected to the appropriate representative of the Student Support team.
+If that staff member is unable to assist, they will provide guidance and help ensure the student is connected to the appropriate representative of the Student Support team.